akuliakuli/matrix/README.md

 # matrix
-## cool matrix related effect to show your friends and family or your special one if the relationship get boring
+## cool matrix related effect to show your friends or your special one if the relationship gets boring